sherifmagdy32/gaming_os_tweaker/README.md

   - <https://support-valorant.riotgames.com/hc/en-us/articles/4406555340179-How-to-Enable-Exploit-Protection-and-Prevent-Error-Code-VAN9002>
 - FaceIT (CSGO) - Not Tested
   - But, it seems that might be similar to Vanguard in terms of requirements.
 I dont play the game to know.
+- BattleEye (Escape from Tarkov) - Not Tested

 **You can try the `anticheat_fix.cmd` script inside `scripts/optional_helpers/` folder.**